-While reaching a consensus on the conceptualization of empowerment is not easy, operationalizing it and measuring it empirically is where the field has faced the greatest challenge.
-Agency is inherently difficult to measure, since we typically only observe the outcomes of what people do, not what they were free to choose to do (Hanmer & Klugman 2016).
+While reaching a consensus on the conceptualization of empowerment is not easy, it is in operationalizing and measuring it empirically that the field has faced the greatest challenge.
+Agency is inherently difficult to measure, since we typically only observe the outcomes of what people do, not what they were free to choose to do (Hanmer and Klugman 2016).
 Two predominant approaches to this challenge are noteworthy.
-The first focuses on resources and innate capabilities individuals can use to make choices while the second examines choices that individuals make as an expression of their agency.
-While the two approaches are not mutually exclusive, the first approach is often used in cross-national rankings, using indices such as the Gender Development Index while the second is often used in causal analysis of processes through which empowerment takes place.
+The first focuses on the resources and innate capabilities that individuals can use to make choices while the second examines the choices that individuals make as an expression of their agency.
+While the two approaches are not mutually exclusive, the first approach is often used in cross-national rankings, using indices such as the Gender Development Index, while the second is often used in a causal analysis of processes through which empowerment takes place.
 In this section, we limit our review to quantitative measurement.

-As mentioned earlier, scholars differ but at the same time overlap in their conceptual approaches and this extends to measurement as well (Kabeer 1999, Malhotra et al 2002).
-Kabeer for example, views women's empowerment as a three-step process, with resources as a precondition, including not only material resources but also a wide range of nonmaterial and intangible resources that can enhance a woman's capability to exercise her agency (Kabeer 1999).
-We note that other scholars use a slightly different approach, that is, instead of considering resources a dimension of women's empowerment, they refer to them as enabling factors, independent variables, or determinants of empowerment (see Buvinic et al 2020).
-Distinction between resources as the means and agency as the end is often somewhat ambiguous (Khwaja 2005).
+As mentioned earlier, the opinions of scholars differ but at the same time overlap in terms of their conceptual approaches, and this extends to measurement as well (Kabeer 1999, Malhotra et al. 2002).
+Kabeer, for example, views women's empowerment as a three-step process, with resources as a precondition, including not only material resources but also a wide range of non-material and intangible resources that can enhance a woman's capability to exercise her agency (Kabeer 1999).
+We note that other scholars use a slightly different approach, that is, instead of considering resources as a dimension of women's empowerment, they refer to them as enabling factors, independent variables, or determinants of empowerment (see Buvinic et al. 2020).
+The distinction between resources as the means and agency as the end is often somewhat ambiguous (Khwaja 2005).
 Participation in the formal education process, particularly in cultures where gender inequality in education is marked, is both an expression of agency and a resource for exercising agency in other areas of life such as resisting violence.
-However, it is important to note that although education and income, particularly education, has often been associated with increased agency in other domains, this relationship is neither consistent, nor universal (Bertocchi et al 2014).
+However, it is important to note that though education and income, particularly education, have often been associated with increased agency in other domains, this relationship is neither consistent nor universal (Bertocchi et al. 2014).

 Prior to our discussion on the measurement of individual capability, agency, or resources, we emphasize that it is important to situate women's empowerment in layers of contexts, including the household, the community, and institutions.
-There is a reasonable consensus on the types of institutional frameworks that provides a frame for women's agency and that it can be considered effectively exogenous.
-For example, while collective actions of individual women may reshape the institutional infrastructure over the long run (e.g., as more women join the labor force, gender wage-gap may change), most analysts tend to use formal and informal social institutions such as labor market opportunities, laws regarding inheritance, marriage and divorce, and social norms regarding division of labor between men and women as exogenous but important conditioning factors in analyses of women's employment (Agarwal 1997).
-In the following section, we start with a discussion of the measurement of women's agency as individual capabilities, resources, and choices, and then discuss interaction within the household and further interaction with institutional forces.
-We conclude with a section on multilevel measurement of agency.
+There is a reasonable consensus on the exogenous influences of institutional forces at the meso (community) and macro (societal) levels.
+For example, while the collective actions of individual women may reshape the institutional infrastructure over the long run (for example, as more women join the labor force, the gender wage gap may change), most analysts tend to use formal and informal social institutions such as labor market opportunities, laws regarding inheritance, marriage and divorce, and social norms regarding the division of labor between men and women as exogenous but important conditioning factors in analyses of women's employment (Agarwal 1997).
+In the following section, we start with a discussion on the measurement of women's agency as individual capabilities, resources, and choices, and then discuss interaction within the household and further interaction with institutional forces.
+We conclude with a section on the multi-level measurement of agency.